 By default, the OIC automatically selects a set of recommended properties and values to use for object identification.
 You can override these suggestions and create customized object descriptions.

-To edit object descriptions:
+To edit object descriptions

-If you are in single object spy mode, the OIC automatically opens in the Edit view.
+In single object spy mode, the OIC automatically opens in the Edit view.

 In multi-object spy mode, hover over an object in the object list view, and click Edit to enter the Edit view.

 In the Edit view, the left pane displays the object's hierarchy.
 If you select a different object in the object's hierarchy and return to the object list view, the selected object is the one included in the list of spied objects when you go back to the object list view.

 By default, the right pane displays the full list of identified properties for the selected object and the current values captured from your application.
 Stars in the right pane indicate the properties that UFT One recommends to identify your object.

 You can click the down arrow next to IDENTIFICATION PROPERTIES to select to view the native properties, native operations, and test operations of the object.